Recap: Firefly E11 "Trash"

 - I Have Many Names: Saffron is up to three aliases now, none of which are her real name.
-At one point Mal combines them all and calls her YoSaffBrig.
+At one point Mal combines them all and calls her YoSaffBridge.

 - Meaningful Background Event: Watch closely and you can actually see Saffron steal Mal's gun, though the complete lack of attention from the camera means it's likely a surprise to any first-time viewer.

-- Motivational Lie: It's highly likely that everything Saffron said about Durren was a lie that would make Mal and Zoe feel justified in robbing him.
-(She even specifically noted early in the episode that Mal and Monty were Browncoats together, and what would fire up a Browncoat more than an Alliance officer using chemical weapons and stealing from the helpless?)
+- Motivational Lie: It's highly likely that everything Saffron says about Durren is a lie that would make Mal and Zoe feel justified in robbing him.
+(She even specifically notes early in the episode that Mal and Monty were Browncoats together, and what would fire up a Browncoat more than an Alliance officer using chemical weapons and stealing from the helpless?)